 New York City College of Technology

-City Tech, CUNY's college of technology, was founded in 1946 and continues to be a major force in the development of highly skilled graduates, ready for the high-tech careers that increasingly define our economy.
-Offering a host of new and innovative programs, and with the combination of faculty with hands-on experience in their professional area, state of the art labs and equipment, active relations with employers and industries, and the availability of credit-bearing internships or clinical placements in most majors, City Tech remains at the cutting edge.
+City Tech (New York City College of Technology), CUNY's college of technology, was founded in 1946 and represents a major force in the preparation of highly skilled graduates, ready for the technology-driven careers that increasingly define our economy.
+Offering a host of innovative programs, delivered by experienced faculty using state of the practice equipment, City Tech is at the leading edge of the industries and professions it serves.

 - City Tech offers a distinctive combination: specialized technical instruction and a strong general education in the liberal arts and sciences.
-This curriculum helps students prepare for challenging, high-level professional opportunities, not merely for technical jobs.
-It also prepares students to be lifelong learners.
+This curriculum helps students prepare for challenging, high-level professional opportunities and the need to be lifelong learners.

-- Many City Tech programs are unique within CUNY and some are offered nowhere else in the New York City area, such as the degree programs in Restorative Dentistry and in Entertainment Technology.
+- Many City Tech programs are unique within CUNY and some are unique in the metropolitan area, such as the degree programs in Entertainment Technology, and in Professional and Technical Writing.

-- The College has had a net increase of over 150 new faculty members in the last seven years.
-The cutting-edge skills of new faculty have contributed to an explosion of faculty and student research and publication.
+- The College has had a net increase of over 140 new faculty members in the last eight years.
+The cutting-edge skills of new faculty have contributed to significant faculty and student research activities and publications.

 - The College is an active partner in the renaissance of Downtown Brooklyn and the surrounding MetroTech business district.
-Students have many opportunities to get involved in the life of the community and to take advantage of the vitality of the new Downtown Brooklyn.
+Students have many opportunities to get involved in the life of the community and to take advantage of the vitality of Brooklyn’s Tech Triangle.

 - Innovative programs in the Division of Continuing Education and External Partnerships help meet students' specific training and retraining needs and provide businesses with employees who have strong technical and management skills.
 For example, the unique Academy for Construction Education and Safety addresses an urgent New York City need for construction workers and managers with the skills to prevent avoidable accidents and meet mandated safety standards in construction.
 It has trained over 16,000 workers in its five-year existence.

-- College faculty participate inthe Brooklyn Waterfront Research Center, with grants from NSF, NEH and the Borough President and philanthropic support.
+- The College’s evolving Brooklyn Waterfront Research Center, has received grants from NSF, NEH and the Borough President, as well as philanthropic support.
 The Center supports faculty and student research, contributes to the development of place-based learning and produces research sure to aid rational development of the waterfront, a precious regional asset.

-- New York City College of Technology has its earliest roots in the New York Trade School, founded in Manhattan in 1881.
-The College, itself, has had six different names since 1946, and acquired its present name by action of the New York State legislature in 2002, to best represent its role in providing an education in the leading technologies.
+- City Tech has its earliest roots in the New York Trade School, founded in Manhattan in 1881.
+The College, itself, has had five different names since 1946, and acquired its present name by action of the New York State legislature in 2002, to best represent its role in providing an education in the leading technologies.

 - With the generous participation of Teamsters Local 817 and the Mayor’s Office of Film, Theatre and Broadcasting, the College has created the Made in NY scholarship program to support students in entertainment-related programs.

-- City Tech students in Hospitality Management have taken the top award in culinary arts at the International Hotel, Motel and Restaurant Show, in six of the last eight years.
+- City Tech students in Hospitality Management have taken the top award in culinary arts at the International Hotel, Motel and Restaurant Show, in six of the last nine years.

 - The BMI program, which provides assistance to students in Science, Technology, Engineering and Math, has been cited as a national model of excellence by the Institute for Higher Education Policy.